 These arancine do not have tomato sauce inside them, only minced veal, peas, onions and carrots, and they are served at room temperature to make the rice stick together and prevent it from falling apart when bitten into!

-Also, fun fact – in Catania this food is known as ‘arancino’ and ‘arancini’ and the two cities will fight to the death about which is the correct version!
-Of course, as someone who is head over heels for Palermo, I am firmly in the arancina/e camp!
+Fun fact – in Catania this Sicilian street food is known as ‘arancino’ and ‘arancini’ and the two cities will fight to the death about which is the correct version!

-Before we’d even finished the arancine, the next Palermo street foods appeared on paper plates in front of us – cazzilli (or crocchè di patate to give them their proper name), and panelle.
+Before we’d even finished the arancine, more goodies appeared on paper plates in front of us – cazzilli (or crocchè di patate to give them their proper name), and panelle.

-Cazzilli, which literally translates to ‘little dicks’ (!), are essentially little potato croquettes.
-Cazzilli are simply mashed potato that has been covered with breadcrumbs, deep fried and seasoned with mint and parsley to give them their distinct Sicilian flavour.
+Cazzilli, which literally translates to ‘little dicks’ (!), are little potato croquettes made from mashed potato that has been covered with breadcrumbs, deep fried and seasoned with mint and parsley.

-After we’d gobbled down the greasy goodness, Marco took us down a narrow alleyway behind the cafe.
+After we’d finished, Marco took us down a narrow alleyway behind the cafe.